 The system next displays the Administer Roles page.
 All new users will appear to not have any roles assigned.
 The users will be able to login into the system but unable to access any information until a role is created.
 Click on Create Role.

 LEA User Access Administrators can only create roles for their own organization.
 Select a role or roles for the user using the drop-down box and click on the Create button.
-Note: for Grant application users leave the school selection at “ALL.”
+Note: for Grant application users, leave the school selection at “ALL.”

 As a reminder, new users are sent an email from “GAINS.NoReply@eGrantsManagement.com” as soon as they are added to the system.
 This email allows them to set their own password.
 Since users are going through IdM, please have the new user ignore this email.